TriticeaeToolbox/BrAPI.R/README.md

 ```

 ### Breedbase Connections
-This package includes some breedbase-specific helper functions (such as pragmatically using the Search Wizard) that are only available for breedbase BrAPI instances.
+This package includes some breedbase-specific helper functions (such as programatically using the Search Wizard) that are only available for breedbase BrAPI instances.
 When using the `createBrAPIConnection()` function, add the `is_breedbase=TRUE` argument to enable the breedbase-specific functions.

 ```R
 wheat <- createBrAPIConnection("wheat.triticeaetoolbox.org", is_breedbase=TRUE)